mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/collaborator_objects.md

 ## Why are they called 'collaborators'?

-They are called 'collaborators' because they work in conjuction on in collaboration with the class they are associated with.
+They are called 'collaborators' because they work in conjuction or in collaboration with the class they are associated with.

 ## Can collaborator objects be used through their associated objects?